 Need to know: The main loop has well-graded gravel and concrete paths – outdoorsy buggies will cope fine.
 But the short steep section is not buggy-friendly and can be avoided by parking on Bader Street.
 Allow 1 hour (about 2.5 km) to complete the loop.
 Car parks on Fitzroy Avenue and at the end of Bader Street just before Norrie Street.
 Dogs on leads.

 Looking for more family-friendly walks?
-Our Hamilton & Waikato guidebook has 100+ outdoor adventures including adventures for walking, bikes, buggies and dogs.
-Grab a copy from PaperPlus stores here.
+Our Waikato, Bay of Plenty and Central Plateau guidebook has 250+ outdoor adventures including adventures for walking, bikes, buggies and dogs.